gobeyondidentity/bi-sdk-react-native/README.md

 # Beyond Identity React Native SDK

 Goodbye, passwords!
-The Beyond Identity SDK for React Native is a wrapper around our Native Embedded SDKs ([iOS](https://github.com/gobeyondidentity/bi-sdk-swift) and [Android](https://github.com/gobeyondidentity/bi-sdk-android)), which allows you to embedded the Passwordless experience into your product.
+The Beyond Identity SDK for React Native is a wrapper around our Native Embedded SDKs ([iOS](https://github.com/gobeyondidentity/bi-sdk-swift) and [Android](https://github.com/gobeyondidentity/bi-sdk-android)), which allows you to embed the Passwordless experience into your product.
 This SDK supports OIDC and OAuth2.

 ## Installation